-- The vital role that this job profile plays in achieving organizational goals and objectives.
+- This job profile plays a vital role in achieving organizational goals and objectives.

 - Scope for a candidate to express their capabilities within the job role.

-- Contribution of this job profile in the organization’s success story.
+- Contribution of this job profile to the organization’s success story.

 - Wellness initiatives to boost employee morale.